kaltura/mwEmbed/README.markdown

 ## License and Copyright Information

-All mwEmbed code is Released under the GPL2 as a stand alone component of mediaWiki
+mwEmbed code is Released under the AGPL3, Portions used in TimedMediaHandler, are dual licensed under GPL2 and AGPL3.

 Libraries used include their license info in their included path